SeldonIO/seldon-deploy-operator/IMAGES.md

 A checklist is run on the redhat side.
 That is shown under 'Checklist' in the UI. licenses are required in Docker images.

+Approval is also needed for new projects.
+There's a 'Obtain distribution approval from Red Hat' step under checklist.

 # List of Images

 Bundle (packages the catalog listing)